quickshiftin/wfpc/README.md

 # wfpc

-Magento full page cache warmer
+FREE Magento full page cache warmer

 If you're running Magento and using a full page cache like [Lesti FPC](https://gordonlesti.com/projects/lestifpc/), once you have the FPC configured and working, you might consider warming the cache so all the pages load quick for your customers the first time they hit them.